RubenDillon/tanzu/tap7/readme.md

 		where ClientID is obtained from Github Apps (Developer settings) and ClientSecret.. is the client secret generated for that App in Github

-	5. Create a new personal Token on Github (your user, settings, developer)
+	5. Create a new personal Token on GitLab

-	6. Create a Secret on the default namespace as git-secret.yaml (from this github).
+	6. Create a Secret on the default namespace as git-secret.yaml (from this gitLab).
 Use the token as password and modify the user name.

 	7. Apply the secret